Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Receiving an actual *package* was odd enough that Regaari put aside what he'd been working on when it arrived.
-The return address was a Cimbrean one, and it was in a definitely feminine hand...handwritten no less...on a flat but somewhat lumpy package that had a heft to it.
+The return address was a Cimbrean one, and it was in a definitely feminine hand... handwritten no less... on a flat but somewhat lumpy package that had a heft to it.

 His sharp ears caught what sounded like a conclusion to the Great Father's